Fake Craigslist ad costs New Hampshire man right to vote

 Michael Drouin, 30, of Merrimack pleaded guilty Monday to creating a false document after a flood of unwanted calls and texts jammed up the candidate’s cellphone.

 That’s just a misdemeanor, but it still disenfranchises Drouin.
-Anyone convicted of a willful violation of the state’s election laws loses their right to vote in New Hampshire.
+Under the New Hampshire Constitution, anyone convicted of a willful violation of the state’s election laws loses their right to vote in the state.
 His plea agreement also called for a 90-day suspended jail sentence, a $250 fine and 250 hours of community service.

+“Mr. Drouin has no right to vote in New Hampshire for federal, state, or local elections,” Matthew Conley, assistant attorney general, said in an email.

+He said Drouin has the right to petition the New Hampshire Supreme Court to request restoration of his voting rights.

 The special election was held in April 2021 to replace Republican New Hampshire House Speaker Dick Hinch, who died of COVID-19 in December 2020.